Sixtus6/Websocket/README.md

-# websocket
+# Websocket

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Discover real-time communication with a Flutter app showcasing WebSocket implementation.
+Explore seamless integration in a user-friendly interface.
+Experience the power of instant data exchange firsthand..

 A few resources to get you started if this is your first Flutter project: